CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

    ![](./media/fw5.png)

    >**Note:** If you're unable to locate the activation email from Freshworks, please wait a few minutes, as there might be a delay in email delivery.
-If the email doesn't arrive after some time, consider reinitiating the steps to activate your free trial.
+If the email doesn't arrive after some time, consider reinitiating the steps to activate your free trial in a new private/incognito window.
 Additionally, check your spam or junk folder, as the email might have been filtered there.

 1. In the next pane, provide **<inject key="AzureAdUserPassword"></inject>** as **Enter password (1)** and provide the same password for **Confirm password (2)**.
 Click on **Activate your account (3)**.